CheXGenBench: A Unified Benchmark For Fidelity, Privacy and Utility of Synthetic Chest Radiographs: Appendix

-For medical imaging applications specifically, this correlation supports the hypothesis that realistic-looking synthetic images translate to better diagnostic model performance, though the relationship isn't perfect.
-This finding could help justify investments in more sophisticated image generation techniques that prioritize visual fidelity.

-\section{Correlation Between Fidelity and Disease Distribution}
+\subsection{Correlation Between Fidelity and Disease Distribution}

 In this section, we examine whether generative fidelity performance for individual pathologies, as reported in Tab. \ref{tab:fid_pathologies}, correlates with the frequency of pathology occurrence in the training dataset.
-Fig. \ref{fig:pathology_counts} illustrates the occurrence frequency distribution of 14 distinct pathologies in the training set.
 Conditions such as \quotes{No Finding (NF)}, \quotes{Pleural Effusion (PE)}, \quotes{Support Devices (SD)}, and \quotes{Lung Opacity (LO)} represent the most frequently observed pathologies in the training data.
 Conversely, \quotes{Fracture} and \quotes{Pleural Other} exhibit significantly lower occurrence frequencies.

 Tab. \ref{tab:count_fid_ranks} presents the comparative rankings according to occurrence frequency and FID scores.
 Analysis reveals a remarkably strong positive correlation coefficient of \textbf{0.947} between these rankings, providing compelling evidence that generative fidelity demonstrates substantial dependence on pathology occurrence frequency in the training distribution.